jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/SPI/SPI_master_slave_fullduplex_dma/readme.txt

 */

+  This example is based on the GD32C103V-EVAL-V1.0 board, it shows SPI0 and SPI2 fullduplex communication use DMA mode.

+  1.Modify file: example/SPI/SPI_master_slave_fullduplex_dma/main.c, choose to disable
+CRC function.
+  #define SPI_CRC_ENABLE       0
-  This example is based on the GD32C103V-EVAL-V1.0 board, it shows SPI0 and SPI2 fullduplex communication using dma mode.
-After the communication is complete, if the receive data equals to the send data, LED2 and LED3 turn on, if not, LED2 and LED3 turn off.
+  After the communicate is completed, if received data equal to the data sent, LED2 and LED3 turn on, if not, LED2 and LED3 turn off.

+  2.Modify file: example/SPI/SPI_master_slave_fullduplex_dma/main.c, choose to enable
+CRC function.
+  #define SPI_CRC_ENABLE       1
+  After the communication is completed, if the CRC checking is passed, LED2 and LED3 turn on, and if not, LED2 and LED3 turn off.

   Connect SPI0 SCK  PIN(PA5) to SPI2 SCK  PIN(PC10).
   Connect SPI0 MISO PIN(PA6) to SPI2 MISO PIN(PC11).